ipfs-shipyard/ipfs-primer/avenues-for-access/README.md

 If you're wondering how to update content after you've shared it, see the [Tutorial: Publishing Changes on the Permanent Web](/publishing-changes/README.md)

-If you want to know more about how IPFS stores this content intrernally using Merkle DAGs, go to the [Tutorial: Merkle Trees and the IPFS DAG](/ipfs-dag/README.md)
+If you want to know more about how IPFS stores this content internally using Merkle DAGs, go to the [Tutorial: Merkle Trees and the IPFS DAG](/ipfs-dag/README.md)